wizz13150/RaptoreumStuff/README.md

 NOT OFFICIAL, NOT RELATED TO THE RAPTOREUM CORE TEAM

+-- Download 10 times slower using the .bat file - ToDo tomorrow

 -----------------------------------

 Powershell script to apply a Bootstrap to the RaptoreumCore Wallet, on Windows 10.